milton39s/postgres-pipeline/README.md

 help.
 Don't hesitate to contact us.

 If you give us little review about the task itself, we will be happy.

+Prepare yourself, you will be writing code!
+Task itself is not so hard.
+There are no catch questions or anything.
+Main point is to find out your design thinking (especially software), problem solving capabilities and some basic usage of db.